tlf30/monkey-netty/CONTRIBUTING.md

 * Conflicts with master branch
 * Does not pass pipeline build
 * Does not provide any contribution
-* Contains improperly formated code
+* Contains improperly formatted code
 * Contains a feature or fix that was not approved.

 ### Issue Branches